 If you’re new to creating pickling solutions use our step by step guide on how to make pickle and the precautionary measures you’ll need to take to use the chemical solution.

 - Get your tools ready.
 Do you have a set of plastic or stainless-steel tools at the ready?
 You’ll need these to remove items from the liver of sulphur solution.
 Don’t forget to use rubber gloves too.
 This will protect your skin from the chemical solution.

-- Re-seal the liver of sulphur container.
-Once re-sealed the dry form liver of sulphur should be stored in a dry cool place, away from direct sunlight.
+- Re-seal the Liver of Sulphur container.
+Once re-sealed the Liver of Sulphur should be stored in a dry cool place, away from direct sunlight.
 Avoid storing with food or clothing as the smell of sulphur may linger.